Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ludvig af Klinteberg at the Department of Mathematics and Physics, Mälardalen University, for helpful discussions.
-The authors acknowledge the support from the Swedish Research Council under grant no.~2019-05206.
+The authors would like to thank Ludvig af Klinteberg at the Department of Business and Mathematics, Mälardalen University (MDU), for helpful discussions.
+The authors acknowledge the support from the Swedish Research Council under grant 2023-04269.